Wavesonics/hammer-editor/docs/ROADMAP.md

 ## Road to 1.0

 - **Rich Text Editor 2.0:** This is one of the biggest weaknesses currently.
 The current text editor is buggy, has poor performance with lots of text, and only supports rich text through ugly hacks.
 We're waiting on `BasicTextfield2` coming later this year to build a more robust editor on.
 	- Spell check
 	- Possibly grammar check
 - **Encyclopedia Improvements:** usability improvements
 	- Allow more characters to be used in the name
-    - Allow changing of entry type after creation
-	- Allow tag removal, addition after creation
+	- ~~Allow tag removal, addition after creation~~
 	- ~~Tag search in encyclopedia browser~~
 - More unit testing across the board
 - ~~Release for **MacOS**~~
+- **Outlines:** write a short outline for each scene.
+Be able to see an overview of your story by reading only your outlines in order.
+- **Scene Notes:** add extra notes to a scene, remind your self what story beats to hit, or what tone to strike.
+- **Archive Scenes:** Alternative to deleting them, so they can be restored in the future.

 ## Post 1.0

 - Release for **iOS**
-- **Outlines:** write a short outline for each scene.
-Be able to see an overview of your story by reading only your outlines in order.
 - **Hemingway Mode:** Provide a distraction free writing experience.
 Very little UI, no spell check, ect.
-- **Scene Notes:** add extra notes to a scene, remind your self what story beats to hit, or what tone to strike.
 - **Scene/Encyclopedia Integration:**
     - When you type the name of an entry in your encyclopedia, it will be hyper linked in-line to the entry.
     - See a summary of which characters or locations appear in the scene